AcademySoftwareFoundation/openvdb/tsc/process/security.md

 ***Runtime Library Expectations***

-We consider the library to run with the same privilage as the linked code.
+We consider the library to run with the same privilege as the linked code.
 As such, we do not guarantee any safety against malformed arguments.
-Provided functions are called with well-formed parameters, we expect the same set of behaviours as with file loading.
+Provided functions are called with well-formed parameters, we expect the same set of behaviors as with file loading.

 It is a bug if calling a function with well-formed arguments causes